Nicolakorff/CorpusCreation/README.md

 # Corpus Creator and Analyzer

-This project automates the process of extracting articles from a specified website, preprocessing the text content, and performing basic analysis such as generating a word cloud of the most frequent terms.
+This project automates the process of extracting articles from a specified website, preprocessing the text content, and performing basic analysis such as generating a word cloud of the most frequent terms, perform sentiment analysis and topic modeling.
 It serves as a practical introduction to web scraping, natural language processing (NLP), and data visualization using Python.

 <img width="753" alt="Captura de pantalla 2025-04-30 a las 22 37 44" src="https://github.com/user-attachments/assets/4ac298c6-594b-4eb4-abe1-bbdd21dbae95" />
 <img width="582" alt="Captura de pantalla 2025-04-30 a las 22 52 03" src="https://github.com/user-attachments/assets/994519f3-70ba-4c99-9da7-32d8a3f25ad7" />